MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

      ![Request page](media/request_page_report.PNG?style=centerme "request\_page\_report" )

-     If you choose the **Preview** button on the request page, the report will be displayed with the RLDC layout just created.
+     If you choose the **Preview** button on the request page, the report will be displayed with the RLD layout just created.

 Viktor can now add advanced features to the report.
 He can add features such as displaying the company name and logo on every page on the report.
 He might also want to add features that enable users to apply filters on the request page.